Here's how to shave with a safety razor

 - Pre-shaving preparation.
 For underarms and bikini, make sure you prepare to shave hairs that are not too long.
 Trim or cut with scissors to have hairs quarter of an inch long.

-- Exfoliate in order to smooth the skin by removing dead cells.
-It will also help raise hairs off the skin.
+- Especially if you shave legs: exfoliate in order to smooth the skin by removing dead cells.
+It will also help raise hairs off of the skin.

 - Always shave wet and warm.
 Wait the end of a hot shower or bath to shave.
 If possible, chose a moment where you are not in rush.
 Relax, it’s your me-time.

-- Apply shaving cream, shaving oil or any soap.
+- Apply a shaving cream, shaving oil or any soap.
 This will let the blade glide on your skin without obstacle.
 It’s also the best way to see where you shaved already so you don’t have to go twice.
+For shaving a beard, make sure you cover the entire hair down to the skin to soften everything.

 - Use a sharp blade.
 A dull blade can pull your skin or even cause some micro tearing, which will result in razor burns.